Providing Compassionate, Caring and Experienced Counsel

 - Uniform Child Custody Jurisdiction Act (UCCJA)

 An alternative to an adversarial divorce is Collaborative Law.
-Our family law attorneys are trained in the Collaborative Law process.
-This process helps the parties try to resolve each other’s concerns for financial security, the welfare and care of the children, and their attitudes for parenting together of the children, all which is discussed together and worked through as a team until the agreement of settlement is forged and with much more civility then you find through the judicial system.
-If and when it is deemed necessary, the services of a social worker, a financial planner, a tax consultant or evaluator may be called upon to address the group or to fine tune an issue in which the parties feel the need for more information and understanding.
+Our family law team is trained in the Collaborative Law process.
+This process helps the parties try to resolve each other’s concerns for financial security, the welfare and care of the children, and their attitudes for parenting together of the children, all of which is discussed together and worked through as a team until the agreement of settlement is forged and with much more civility then you find through the judicial system.
+If and when it is deemed necessary, the services of a mental health professional, financial planner, tax consultant or evaluator may be called upon to address the group or to fine tune an issue in which the parties feel the need for more information and understanding.
 This is all done under a signed commitment of mutual respect, civility and resolve.
 The parties and their attorneys collaborate in good faith to represent the legitimate needs of both parties, scheduling meetings as they are deemed necessary by the foursome, with assignments of homework and actions to be taken prior to the next meeting so that the parties can move as quickly as they like to complete resolution of the divorce process.

 The parties from the onset pledge not to go to Court, nor does either party threaten to do so.
 However, if either party decides, at some point, that they wish to take their issues to the Court, the Collaborative Law process terminates immediately, and then each party’s attorney is disqualified from any further involvement in the case, forcing each party to resume the process by hiring a new attorney to pursue the divorce within the litigious adversarial process.